-The ultimate combination of components from the same inner cell mass of the embryo with optimal processing and biological source, NEOX Cord 1K is Cryopreserved Umbilical Cord and Amniotic Membrane.
+The ultimate combination of components from the same inner cell mass of the embryo with optimal processing and biological source, NEOX 1K is Cryopreserved Umbilical Cord and Amniotic Membrane.

 Extensive scientific and clinical, and scientific research on an ocular wound surface has shown placental tissue are suitable to manage inflammation in the wound, facilitate cell and proliferation and create an environment for tissue regeneration.

-More Persistent: Additionally, NEOX CORD 1K is up to 10x thicker than amniotic membrane, which may increase longevity in the wound bed, leading to fewer applications and lower cost of care.
+More Persistent: Additionally, NEOX 1K is up to 10x thicker than amniotic membrane, which may increase longevity in the wound bed, leading to fewer applications and lower cost of care.

-Where refrigeration is a barrier, NEOX CORD RT offers the properties of umbilical cord with the convenience of room temperature storage.
+Where refrigeration is a barrier, NEOX RT offers the properties of umbilical cord with the convenience of room temperature storage.

 Our proprietary STERITEK® preservation process maintains the critical components of native tissue, delivering the benefits of the innate structural and functional biology of the natural tissue to the wound.